heitbaum/LibreELEC.tv/STANDARDS.md

 ### Within `package.mk`:

+* See [packages/readme.md](packages/readme.md) for more detailed package structure information
 * When using git revisions, the full 40-char revision is to be used
 * Prefix package specific variables with `PKG_` as they are automatically unset before `package.mk` is sourced
 * When creating a directory, related lines are indented: